uniformdev/csk-packages/packages/csk-components/README.md

 STYLES_PATH=
 ```

-### Wrap Pages with ThemePackProvider
+### Wrap Pages with DesignExtensionsProvider

-Wrap your page using `ThemePackProvider` from `@uniformdev/csk-components/components/providers/server`:
+Wrap your page using `DesignExtensionsProvider` from `@uniformdev/design-extensions-tools/components/providers/server`:

 ```typescript jsx
 import { cookies } from 'next/headers';